A 15 min tutorial for Adaptive Sparse Grid (ASG)

 (2)(X,P(X),{cj})

-Where X is the domain of x, P is the set of supporting nodes or say grid structure, and {cj} is the set of interpolation coefficients.
-There are two main operations on such an interpolant f^(x): training and evaluation.
-Training is the process of defining the interpolant, including:
+where X denotes the domain of x, P represents the set of supporting nodes or grid structure, and cj is the set of interpolation coefficients.
+There are two primary operations on such an interpolant f^(x): training and evaluation.
+Training involves defining the interpolant by:

-The multi-linear ASG interpolation uses the following algorithm:
+The multi-linear ASG interpolation follows this algorithm:

-2. Before the algorithm converge:
+2. Repeat until the algorithm converges:

-2. For every candidate node:
+2. For each candidate node:

-2. Otherwise, add this candidate node
+2. Otherwise, add this candidate node.

-Remark: There is a long distance from the above algorithm to programming implementation.
-The idea of m-dimensional sphere, in practice, is done by the technique called hierarchical nodes which defines a rule of "growing" children nodes and determining the radius of spheres.
-Check Schaab & Zhang (2022) for details.
+Remark:Bridging the gap between the above algorithm and its programming implementation requires practical considerations.
+The concept of an m-dimensional sphere is, in practice, implemented through a technique called hierarchical nodes, which establishes a rule for "growing" child nodes and determining the effective radius of these spheres.
+For more details, refer to Schaab & Zhang (2022).

 sss